iGoodie/RuntimeGoodies/README.md

 }
 ```

-In order to learn more about what you else you can do, check
+In order to learn more about what else you can do, check
 the <a href="https://github.com/iGoodie/RuntimeGoodies/wiki">Wiki<a/> out!

 ## Facing an Issue?